nginxinc/nginx-basics-workshops/labs/lab0/readme.md

 - Make sure to select a small enough resolution to see the whole screen.
 ![Non F5](media/launchrdp.png "almost there")

 - Once you select the resolution, your browser will download an rdp file.
-Open this file to connect to jumphost.
+Open this file to connect to Ubuntu Desktop.

-- Accept the self-signed cert, and jumphost username and password will be `ubuntu` and `Nginx123`.
+- Accept the self-signed cert, and Ubuntu Desktop username and password will be `ubuntu` and `Nginx123`.

   (**NOTE:** This is *not* your UDF login username & password.)

   ![Non F5](media/useruser.png)

 -------------
-> **If you can't connect to the Jumphost, *remember to shut off your VPN*, or join a non-proxied network (sometimes a guest network in the office will work)**
+> **If you can't connect to the Ubuntu Desktop, *remember to shut off your VPN*, or join a non-proxied network (sometimes a guest network in the office will work)**
 -------------

 **For machines running Windows and attached to a domain, Windows will helpfully attempt to use your domain creds to log in, and you'll see:**